ooni/ooni.org/content/post/mining-ooni-data.md

 ## Metadata as PostgreSQL dump

-If you don't need whole dataset, you may get dump of PostgreSQL (9.6) database that hold some metadata about every measurement collected and run SQL queries on it.
-That may be times faster if you need some aggregate statistics or you need to know some subset of measurements to download for further processing.
+If you don't need the whole dataset, you may get a PostgreSQL (9.6) database dump that holds some metadata about every measurement collected and you can run SQL queries on it.
+That may be much faster if you need some aggregate statistics or you need to know which subset of measurements you need to download for further processing.

-The most sizable data that is removed is bodies of web pages.
-Uncompressed database size is ~230 gigabytes including some indexes growing at ~0.75 gigabytes per day.
+The most sizable data that is removed is the response body of web pages.
+Uncompressed database size is ~230 gigabytes (as of 2018-02-03) including some indexes growing at ~0.75 gigabytes per day.
 The dump compressed for data transfer is ~three times smaller.
 [Tell us](/about/#contact) if that's useful for you!